-Risk Action Action Demonstration of 5 Ways of Working Officer Completion Date Status Ref.
-Political & Legl Resources Service & Well-being Reputation Integration Collaboration Involvement Prevention Long-Term Create a Master List of all public buildings along with a 'weighting' formula for recharging compliance data management costs.
-AT/MS March 2019 Red (Slipped) ACTION UPDATE: A Revenue Growth bid has been submitted that awaiting the outcome of this bid before any fur to change. • - - · · · Roll out new corporate building compliance approach to non-school premises.
+Risk Action Action Risl c Cate egorie S ratioı Work Officer Completion Date Status Ref.
+Create a Master List of all public buildings Political & Legl Resources Service & Well-being Reputation Integration Collaboration Involvement Prevention Long-Term Create a Master List of all public buildings along with a 'weighting' formula for recharging compliance data management costs.
+AT/MS March 2019 Red (Slipped) ACTION UPDATE: A Revenue Growth bid has been submitted that focuses on the development of a centralised fund rather than using a 'weighted formula approach'.
+We are awaiting the outcome of this bid before any further work can be progressed.
+As a consequence the nature of the action being progressed could be subject to change.
+Roll out new corporate building compliance approach to non-school premises.
 AT/GT March 2019 Green (Completed) Action completed and will be reflected as a control in the Register